-We have set a target investment in LDI and bonds of 80.8% of the total investment portfolio (excluding the buy-in policy).
+We have set a target investment in LDI and bonds of 80.8% (81.75% in the updated SIP approved after the year-end in May 2023) of the total investment portfolio (excluding the buyin policy).
 Under this strategy, if interest rates fall, the value of LDI and bond investments will rise to help match the increase in actuarial liabilities arising from a fall in discount rate.
 Similarly, if interest rates rise, the LDI and bonds investments will fall in value, as will the actuarial liabilities because of an increase in the discount rate.
-These assets would be expected to change in value by £1.4 million for a change in interest rates of 0.01% (2021: $\pounds$ 1.4 million).
-The Scheme's liabilities would change by approximately £1.5 million for a change in interest rates of 0.01% (2021: $\pounds$ 1.5 million).
+These assets would be expected to change in value by £0.8 million for a change in interest rates of 0.01% (2022: £1.4 million).
+The Scheme's liabilities would change by approximately £0.8 million for a change in interest rates of 0.01% (2022: £1.5 million).